Regions of Denmark: Transitional process

 The reform implied deep changes of the whole Danish public sector.
 It took effect from 1 January 2007, but was prepared from 2005.
 In the local elections of 15 November 2005, municipal councils for the upcoming 98 municipalities and five regions were elected.
 These councils were officially merger committees (sammenlægningsudvalg) from 1 January 2006 through 31 December 2006.
 During that year, their task was solely that of preparing the mergers.
 On 1 January 2007 these elected committees were renamed municipal councils and now ruling the new municipalities, without new elections taking place.

 The councils of the older, smaller municipalities, as well as the old municipalities themselves, were in force until the end of 2006.
-They were elected in November 2001 and would normally have been in power for a four-year term of office, from 1 January 2002 until 31 December 2005, but their term of office was simply extended by one year.
+They were elected in November 2001 and would normally have been in power for a four-year term of office, from 1 January 2002 until 31 December 2005, but their term of office was extended by one year.

 The equivalent name for the upcoming regional councils were preparatory boards (forberedelsesudvalg) and these were likewise elected on 15 November 2005.
 The county councils of the old counties had their mandate prolonged by a year and existed parallel to the preparatory boards during 2006.

 One municipality, Bornholm, which was formed January 2003 before the reform was initiated, and one formed January 2006, namely Ærø, as part of the reform, in addition to 30 municipalities, most notably Copenhagen, many of its surrounding municipalities and some island municipalities, were not affected by municipal mergers 1 January 2007.
 In these municipalities, the councillors served the full term of office from 1 January 2006 until 31 December 2009.

 After the transitions, the next local elections took place on 17 Nov 2009.
 A few local political parties have emerged as a protest against closing of hospitals or cutbacks in healthcare, most notably Fælleslisten, which got over 40 percent of the votes in the Holstebro area in the 2009 election, and the Psychiatry List in the 2017 election, both in the Central Jutland Region.